Are You Prepared?

 Winter storms cause flooding, mudslides and other issues, such as power outages.
 Take small steps to prepare, survive, and be safe before, during, and after the storm.
 Help protect yourself and your family during the winter storm and flood season.

-If you are in need of sandbags, you can purchase them here (for the Spanish version, click here).
+If you are in need of sandbags or other supplies, you can purchase them here (for the Spanish version, click here).
 Due to high demand, residents should call and confirm availability before arrival.

 Many locations around the county have sand available to residents (for the Spanish version, click here).
 Bringing your own sandbags and shovel is necessary at most locations.